insanity35/Smart-Gates-Parking-and-Safety-Buffers/README.md

    * Streamlined Logic: Purged legacy references, entirely focusing on automated gate routines, security checkpoints, and border crossings across all map DLCs.

 ## 🚛 Advanced Dynamic Parking System
 Immerse yourself in a living roadside ecosystem.
 Parking lot, Rest stops and yards/drop off parked vehicle code has been completely rewritten.
 Everything will feel more realistic.
-As in empty truck stops with two trucks at night or parking lots with one car in it are gone.
+As in no empty truck stops with two trucks at night or parking lots with one car in it are gone.
 4.2 introduces a massive expansion across 39 granular industrial, commercial, and rural sectors:
  *  Context-Aware Spawning: Lots reflect their local environment—populating grain co-ops with farm pickups and classic sedans, marine ramps with trailer-towing haulers, and oilfields with heavy-duty service rigs.
  *   Hybrid Temporal Scheduling: Banishes the "mass-extinction" pop-in effect.
 Personal vehicles utilize controlled dawn and dusk bleed-over, while commercial and industrial fleets use strict deterministic shift separation.
  *   Operational Graveyard Shifts: Municipal fleets—including street sweepers and garbage trucks—truly own the overnight hours before clearing out for daytime traffic.